 Disclaimer: We acknowledge that there are many different words that individuals use to describe themselves after experiencing sexual assault.
-In this article we use the term “survivor” for the sake of consistency.
+In this article, we use the term “survivor” for the sake of consistency.
 We acknowledge that there are many different ways of processing abuse, and we believe that each individual person should choose the language that they are most comfortable with.

 Domestic abuse affects many people around the world.
 Abuse can take many different forms including physical, psychological, emotional, sexual, and more.
-Each form of abuse has distinct traits that separates it from the other forms.
+Each form of abuse has distinct traits that separate it from other forms.
 Anyone can be the victim of abuse and anyone can be a perpetrator, regardless of their gender, age, sexual orientation, or ethnicity.

 What Is Abuse?

 Abuse is defined as treating a person with cruelty or violence, either once or repeatedly.2 This abuse can take many different forms, with some being more obvious than others.
-Certain types of abuse are harder to prove and prosecute and some are all illegal in many couuntries.
+Certain types of abuse are harder to prove and prosecute and some are all illegal in many countries.
 There are many signs of an abusive relationship.
 An abuser can be your partner, family member, friend, coworker, and many others.
 Fearing someone or feeling as if you must “walk on egg shells” all the time are some of the more obvious signs that you may be in an abusive relationship.2 By learning the characteristics of the different forms of abuse, you can learn to recognize the indicators if you or someone you know is being abused and you will be able to seek help.

 Types of Abuse

 There are several different forms of abuse that a perpetrator may exercise on their victim.
 The victim may experience one or several of the forms.
 The following are examples of the different forms of abuse:

 - Spiritual abuse

 - Digital abuse